riscv-steel/riscv-steel/docs/source/hardware/core.md

-# RISC-V Steel Processor Core { class="main-section-title" }
+# RISC-V Steel Processor Core IP
-<h2 class="main-section-subtitle">Documentation</h2>

 ## Introduction

-RISC-V Steel Processor Core is a 32-bit processor core implementing the RV32I instruction set, the Zicsr extension and the Machine-mode privileged architecture of RISC-V.
+RISC-V Steel Processor Core IP is a 32-bit processor core implementing the RV32I instruction set, the Zicsr extension and the Machine-Mode privileged architecture of RISC-V.

-RISC-V Steel Processor Core is a single-issue, in-order, unpipelined processor core.
+The Processor Core IP is a single-issue, in-order, unpipelined processor core.

-RISC-V Steel Processor Core can run real-time operating systems and bare-metal embedded software.
+The Processor Core IP can run real-time operating systems and bare-metal embedded software.
 It is designed to work as a processing unit in a wide variety of embedded applications.

 ## Source files

-RISC-V Steel Processor Core has a single source file, `rvsteel_core.v`, saved in the `hardware/core/` folder.
+The Processor Core IP has a single source file, `rvsteel_core.v`, saved in `hardware/core/`.

 ## I/O signals

-**Table 1**{#table-1} - RISC-V Steel Processor Core input and output signals

 | **Global signals**{ class="rvsteel-core-io-table" }  |  |  |  |
 | -------------- | --------- | | -------------------- |